 Panels need to be acclimatized to approximately the same temperature and humidity as the installation surface for about 24 hours.
 Make sure to store your panels flat.
 Do not store Faux Panels® in direct sunlight or close to heat sources prior to installation.

 2.)
 Plan the layout for your kitchen island so that your panels will best suit the space.

 3.)
-Start your faux panel installation with a corner.
-Depending on orientation of the Panels, install left to right if underlap is on the right side of panels or right to left if underlap is on the left side of the panels.
+Start your panel installation with a corner.
+Depending on orientation of the panels, install left to right if underlap is on the right side of panels or right to left if underlap is on the left side of the panels.
 Overlap always goes over the underlap.
 Apply glue to back of your corner piece as shown.